SamuelJansen/Prime-Numbers/README.md

 while all possible prime numbers must lie on insider edges and vertices

 The code was first made in Portugol language (compiled on PortugolStudio software of Univali, SP - Brazil).
-A simple papper (original version) is attached to this repository, with more deep discussion about the code.
+A simple papper (original version) is attached to this repository, with deeper discussion about the code.